 Where most web hosts will either rent you server space or use someone else’s hardware (e.g. Kinsta uses Google Cloud) – Cloudways allows you to choose which cloud hosting provider you use.

-For example, you can currently use Digital Ocean, Vultr, Linode, Amazon AWS or Google Cloud.
+For example, you can currently use Digital Ocean (Standard + Premium), Amazon AWS and Google Cloud.

 Cloudways has their own managed platform so you can spin up servers and deploy your app of choice in minutes.
 And you get access to support should you run into any issues.